groupdocs-annotation/GroupDocs.Annotation-for-.NET-MVC/README.md

 ## Annotate & write on document with .NET MVC

-**GroupDocs.Annotations for .NET** is a powerful library that provides flexible API which allows you to **annotate PDF**, DOCX, PPT, and over 90 document formats with no external dependencies or need to convert files to PDF.
-Using API you can write on documents using multiple annotation tools such as arrow annotation, text annotation or even draw on a document using freehand drawing tool.
+**GroupDocs.Annotations for .NET** is a powerful library that provides flexible API which allows you to **annotate PDF**, DOCX, PPT, XLS, and over 90 document formats without external dependencies and/or additional document conversions such us (DOCX to PDF or PPT to PDF).
+With GroupDocs.Annotation API you can write on documents using various annotation tools such as arrow annotation, text annotation or even draw on a document with help of freehand annotation drawing tool.

-With this app, you can annotate and **write on document** using modern and responsive web UI interface.
-It is possible to use it as a standalone application or integrate it into your project.
+With GroupDocs.Annotation for .NET MVC application, you can annotate and **write on document** using our modern and responsive web UI interface.
+Thanks to flexible and highly customizable configuration it can be used as standalone application or can be integrated into your project within few simple steps.

 **Note:** without a license application will run in trial mode, purchase [GroupDocs.Annotation for .NET license](https://purchase.groupdocs.com/order-online-step-1-of-8.aspx) or request [GroupDocs.Annotation for .NET temporary license](https://purchase.groupdocs.com/temporary-license).